the-blue-alliance/the-blue-alliance/README.md

 Contributing
 ------------
-0. Join https://groups.google.com/forum/#!forum/thebluealliance-developers to stay up to date with development
+0. Join [thebluealliance-developers on groups.google.com](https://groups.google.com/forum/#!forum/thebluealliance-developers) to stay up to date with development
 1. Fork this project!
 2. Make your changes on a branch.
 3. Make changes!